 Candidate: So what is Rose-Hulman like?

-Rose-Hulman Mathematics: Rose-Hulman is a small, private, mathematics, science and engineering school.
-It has about 2,150 students with roughly 95 percent being undergraduates.
+Rose-Hulman Mathematics: Rose-Hulman is a small, private, undergraduate-focused mathematics, science and engineering school.
+It has about 2,100 undergraduate students and fewer than 100 graduate students.
 About 80 percent of the students are in engineering.
-The remaining are in mathematics and science.
+The remaining are in computer science, software engineering, mathematics and science.
 The campus is located in a semi-rural area about a mile east of Terre Haute.
 The majority of students live on campus and so the campus is pretty well self-contained.

 Candidate: What are the academic departments at Rose-Hulman?

-There are six primarily engineering departments: Biology & Biomedical Engineering, Chemical Eng., Civil and Environmental Eng., Electrical & Computer Engineering, Engineering Management, and Mechanical Eng.; four primarily math/science departments: Chemistry, Computer Science & Software Engineering, Mathematics, and Physics & Optical Engineering; and the Department of Humanities and Social Sciences (HSS).
-As many departments have several degree programs, there are a total of 17 undergraduate and 9 graduate degree programs.
-The Humanities and Social Sciences department is large and varied, as all students take nine HSS courses.
-HSS has many minor programs and a degree program in Economics.
+There are six primarily engineering departments: Biology & Biomedical Engineering, Chemical Eng., Civil and Environmental Eng., Electrical & Computer Engineering, Engineering Management, and Mechanical Eng.; four primarily math/science departments: Chemistry, Computer Science & Software Engineering, Mathematics, and Physics & Optical Engineering; and the Department of Humanities, Social Sciences and the Arts (HSSA).
+As many departments have several degree programs, there are over 20 undergraduate and 8 graduate degree programs.
+The HSSA department is large and varied, as all students take nine HSSA courses.
+HSSA has many minor programs and a degree program in Economics.
 The Mathematics, Chemistry, and Physics departments have dual roles -- providing a solid math and science foundation for all students and running their own programs.
 Thus, these departments are large for a school our size.
 In particular, Mathematics has over 25 faculty because each program requires at least two years of mathematics.
-The math department teaches roughly one of every seven courses at Rose.
+The mathematics department teaches roughly one of every seven courses at Rose.

 Candidate: What are the students like at Rose-Hulman?